oracle-terraform-modules/terraform-oci-oke/README.md

 The Terraform OKE Installer for [Oracle Cloud Infrastructure][oci] provides a Terraform module that provisions the necessary resources for [Oracle Container Engine][oke].
 This is based on the [Example Network Resource Configuration][example network resource configuration].
 It leverages the baseoci project to create the basic infrastructure (VCNs, subnets, security lists etc), cluster and node pools.

-## Features

-- Configurable subnet masks and sizes.
-This helps you:
-    - limit your blast radius
-    - avoid the overlapping subnet problem, especially if you need to make a hybrid deployment
-    - plan your scalability, HA and failover capabilities
-- Optional co-located and pre-configured public bastion instance.
-This helps execute kubectl commands faster and limit local dependencies.
-The bastion instance has the following configurable features:
-    - oci-cli installed and upgraded
-    - kubectl installed and pre-configured
-    - kubeconfig generation
-    - [helm][helm] installed and pre-configured (see [helm][instructions])
-    - convenient output of how to access the bastion instances
-    - choice of AD location for the bastion instance(s) to avoid problems with service limits/shapes, particularly when using trial accounts
-- Automatic creation of [OKE pre-requisites][example network resource configuration]:
-    - 3 worker subnets with their corresponding security lists, ingress and egress rules
-    - 3 load balancer subnets with their corresponding security lists, ingress and egress rules
-    - Possiblity to expand by adding more subnets
-- NAT and public/private worker nodes
-    - Possiblity of creating NAT gateway
-    - Choice of specifying whether worker nodes can be public or private
-- Automatic creation of an OKE cluster with the following configurable options:
-    - cluster name
-    - Latest or choice of available [Kubernetes][kubernetes] version in OKE
-    - Kubernetes addons such as dashboard and helm (tiller)
-    - pods and services cidr
-- Automatic node pool creation with the following configurable options:
-    - number of node pools to be created
-    - choice of node pool [topology][topology] i.e. whether to make a node pool span 2 or 3 subnets (effectively make a nodepool span 2 or 3 ADs within a region)
-    - number of worker nodes per subnets
-    - fair distribution of node pools across the ADs in the region when choosing [2 subnets topology][topology] so that node pools are not concentrated in some ADs only
-    - programmable node pool prefix
-    - configurable worker node shape
-- Optional K8s Network Policy:
-    - Installation of [calico][calico] for network policy
-- kubeconfig:
-    - automatic generation of kubeconfig on the bastion instance and set to default location (/home/opc/.kube/config) so there's no need to explicitly set KUBECONFIG variable
-    - automatic generation of kubeconfig locally under the generated folder
-- Automatic OCI Registry configuration:
-    - Auth token created and saved.
-It can also be retrieved for later use
-    - Kubernetes Secret automatically created in default namespace to allow pulling images from OCIR
-- [helm][helm]:
-    - optional installation and configuration of helm on the bastion instances
-    - choice of helm version
-    - upgrade of the running tiller on the cluster

 ## Pre-reqs

 1. Download and install [Terraform][terraform] (v0.11+).